Oneday2010/milestone-project2/README.md

 #### User Stories

-As as First Time User:
+   * As first time user

-“ There are so many cafes in my area, I don’t have time and money to check all the place, I want to find right cafe for me when I need to grab a nice cup of coffee”
+      “ There are so many cafes in my area, I don’t have time and money to check all the place, I want to find the right cafe for me when I need to grab a nice cup of coffee”

-“ As crazy coffee lover, I want to find right cafe where serves  good coffee  and unique taste and new experience.”
+      “ As a crazy coffee lover, I want to find the right cafe where serves  good coffee  and unique taste and new experience.”

-“ I don’t know about coffee but I love to having nice brunch with my family on my weekend.
-I want to find nice cafe with food and good space to enjoy my weekend.”
+      “ I don’t know about coffee but I love to have a nice brunch with my family on my weekend.
+I want to find a nice cafe with food and good space to enjoy my weekend.”

-“ Sometime I want to have nice treat for myself with delicious dessert and nice coffee in cozy cafe near by my place”
+      “ Sometimes I want to have a nice treat for myself with a delicious dessert and nice coffee in cozy cafe nearby my place”

-As Regular User:
+  * As Regular User:

-“ I know good place for coffee, I want to try best cafe for food and dessert too”
+     “ I know a good place for coffee, I want to try the best cafe for food and dessert too”

      “Due to Covid situation, I don’t go far from my area, I love to discover nice cafe around my area and experience  according to reviews”

      “ This recommended cafe list need to get updates in my area as there are new cafes open recently.
 As long as there are more cafes I can search I’ll return.”

      “ I love coffee and cafes but not sure I know about coffee well.”

 ### Scope
 ---

- - Useful - This website is useful to a user who search niche and customise cafe review
+ - Useful - This website is useful to a user who searches niche and customises cafe review

- - Sellable - There are many potential fundable possibility such as partnership with other cafe reviews, introducing new cafe goods ( coffee beans/ cafe goods in one platform etc)
+ - Sellable - There are many potential fundable possibilities such as a partnership with other cafe reviews, introducing new cafe goods ( coffee beans/ cafe goods in one platform etc)

  - Buildable - Fits in with the level of my abilities, limited Javascript function but it can improve in future.

- - Objective - find best desired cafe in short time with deeper details
+ - Objective - find the best-desired cafe in a short time with deeper details

- - Functional - user can find the information from TOP3 pages as well as all the cafe image can give certain idea of each cafes, all the image linked with detailed review.
+ - Functional - user can find the information from TOP3 pages as well as all the cafe image can give a certain idea of cafes, all the image linked with a detailed review.

  - Non-Functional  - limited cafe listed, limited area.
-Can be improve with APIs (Google map, Tripadviser) in future for more database.
-Search tool/dark mode would be nice touch.
+Can be improved with APIs (Google map, Tripadvisor) in future for more database.
+Search tool/dark mode would be a nice touch.

  - Business Rules - Accurate review information is essential.
 However, it is dealing with personal review, information can be very objective.
-Make sure all the user aware that the review is come from objective opinion.
+Make sure all the user aware that the review has come from objective opinion.